-To assist people to achieve their potential and provide them with extra support.
-Mentoring may involve coaching, encouraging, constructively challenge, explaining, listening and guiding.
-This may be achieved through a one-to-one relationship.
+To assist young people to achieve their potential and provide them with extra one to one support.
+To undertake a variety of activities.

 Referral Order Panel Member

-You will initially receive Foundation Training to help you develop your skills as a volunteer.
-Sessions will include:
+- Foundation Training to help you develop your skills as a volunteer.

 - Support and supervision.